stolostron/rhacm-docs/services/cert_manager/cert_manager_rbac.md

 ## Administrator role
 {: #admin}

-Administrators within {{site.data.keyword.product}} can create, read/get/list, update, and delete only the Certificates and Issuers within the namespaces they are Administrators in.
+Administrators within Red Hat Advanced Cluster Management for Kubernetes can create, read/get/list, update, and delete only the Certificates and Issuers within the namespaces they are Administrators in.

 For the namespaces that the user is an `Administrator` in, the implications include:
 * Administrators cannot create Certificates that are signed by any ClusterIssuer